 Always use caution when working on a hydraulic system.
 Even when the system is shut down, hydraulic oil can still be under pressure.

 If the controls for more than one lift are in one location, they should be numbered or colour-coded to ensure operators know which control operates each individual lift.

-- Only people properly trained in the use of hydraulic lifts and the positioning vehicles on lifts should use hydraulic lifts.
+- Only people properly trained in using hydraulic lifts and positioning vehicles on lifts should use hydraulic lifts.